What’s the story?

 What’s next?

-The vast majority of professional wrestling experts believe that Bordeaux is likely to be featured as one of the promotion’s top stars in the days to come.
+Scarlett Bordeaux continues to compete on the independent professional wrestling circuit, particularly in Impact Wrestling.
+She is likely to be featured as one of the promotion’s top stars in the days to come.

-Follow Sportskeeda for the latest WWE news, rumors and all other wrestling news.
+Follow Sportskeeda for the latest WWE news, rumors, and all other wrestling news.